Contact us for more info about Tanzania Mountain Bike Tour

 Ngorongoro Crater (Hole-Hole)

-After a 1 hour drive we arrive at the famous Ngorongoro Crater National Park.
-Firstly we’ll stop at the rim from where we can see the whole Crater Conservation Area below.
-Then we have a full day of game viewing, where there is an excellent chance of seeing the Big Five (elephant, lion, rhino, buffalo and with luck, leopard, plus many more including giraffe, baboon, hippo, zebra, antelope etc).
-During the middle of the day when the animals are more elusive, we will have our picnic lunch beside a lake before returning to our camp later in the afternoon.
+After a one hour drive, we’ll have a full day of game driving in the famous Ngorongoro Crater Conservation Area, where there is an excellent chance of seeing the Big Five (elephant, lion, rhino, buffalo and with luck, leopard) plus other wildlife such as giraffe, baboon, hippo, zebra and antelope.
+During the middle of the day when the animals are more elusive, we will have our picnic lunch beside a lake before returning to our Lodge later in the afternoon.

 Meals: Breakfast, Lunch, Dinner